-ACS has three food service outlets:
+ACS HS students have three food service outlets:

-- 1. Cafeteria, located adjacent to Cramer Field.
+- 1. Cafeteria by FoodNation, located near the entrance on the ground floor of the MS/HS building.
 The cafeteria serves hot food and a variety of salad options. - 2.
-Kiosk, located in the High School Courtyard.
-The kiosk serves pre-prepared and freshly prepared grab-and-go food options. - 3.
-Nectar Bar, located in the Middle School Courtyard.
-The Nectar Bar offers specialty / healthy food and beverage options.
+Cafe '72, located in the Sports Building overlooking the gym and athletic field.
+This venue serves freshly made food and drinks as well as prepared grab-and-go food options. - 3.
+Nectar, located on the second floor near the Students Life Center.
+Nectar offers specialty / healthy food and beverage options. - 4.
+Cafe de Manou, also located near the Student Life Center, serves the same items found at Cafe '72